pepijndevos/pepijndevos.github.com/_posts/2014-07-30-raspberry-pi-as-my-primary-computer.markdown

     c close tab
     > next tab
     < previous tab
+    g go to url
+    G edit url

-Weechat is mostly controlled by IRC commands I useh anyway such as `/join` and `/quit`.
+Weechat is mostly controlled by IRC commands I used anyway such as `/join` and `/quit`.
 To switch buffers you press `alt+0-9`.
 It really helps to install the `buffers.pl` script so you can see a numbered list of them.

 If you `startx` use, `ctrl+alt+F1-F7` to change TTY.